ucladevx/BruinMeet/README.md

 8. `python manage.py migrate`

-9. In a second terminal, `npm run build-production`
+9. In a second terminal, `npm start`

 10. In the original terminal, `python manage.py runserver 0.0.0.0:8080`